 The Kettlebell Kings Powder Coat kettlebell is a high quality kettlebell that provides an excellent balance between durability and usability.
 At the time of this writeup, Kettlebell Kings is the only company offering the option to build your own set, with an increased discount applied for every kettlebell added..
 Read my full review here.

 The T-Grip Shorty Bar is a really good multi-use bar for metabolic conditioning (metcons), circuit training, and accessory work.
 It also makes a great travel tool for workouts on the go.
 I keep finding new uses for it and it's become one of my favorite pieces of equipment.
 Read my full review here.

 American Barbell makes some of the highest quality barbells on the market, and this bar is no exception.
 I reviewed the Cerakote Training Bar earlier this year and it is one of the best all around bars I've tested so far.
 Read my full review here.

-The Fringe Sport Shorty Bar is one of the few rackable 6ft barbells with a full 52" shaft width, which means it can be used for Olympic lifts in addition to regular powerlifting.
+The Rogue Fitness C-70S Bar is one of the few rackable 6ft barbells with a full 52" shaft width, which means it can be used for Olympic lifts in addition to regular powerlifting.
 It’s a shorter version of the Cerakote Ohio bar, it can be used for any style of training, and it’s my pick for the overall best compact barbell.
-It’s perfect for a small home gym.
-Plus, it's extremely strong, rated for over 400lbs of weight if you use iron plates!
+It’s perfect for a small home gym and will even work as most people’s main barbell.
 Read my full review here.

 Vulcan Strength Training Systems makes excellent equipment at a reasonable price point, and personally I don't think they get the attention they deserve.
 If your focus is strictly powerlifting, the Absolute Powerlifting bar is a fantastic choice.
 With a tensile strength of 221k PSI, this is one of the strongest powerlifting bars available.
 Read my full review here.